Williamson County Property Tax Guide

 Homestead Exemptions in Williamson County: Do You Qualify?

-1. Introduction & Benefits: Homestead exemptions can save Williamson County property owners thousands of dollars each year by reducing the total taxable value of their home.
+1. Introduction & Benefits: Williamson County Homestead exemptions can save property owners thousands of dollars each year by reducing the total taxable value of their home.

 2. Qualification Criteria: In Williamson County, you are immediately eligible for a homestead exemption upon owning and occupying the property as your primary residence, provided the previous owner did not receive the exemption in that same tax year.
 You must provide a Texas state ID or driver's license with an address matching the property in question.